 This is how the Tibet Travel Permit looks like.
 It consists of 2 pages.

 Everyone can get a Tibet permit through a travel agency except diplomats, journalists, and government officials who should travel to Tibet under the arrangement by the Foreign Affairs Office of Tibet Government.
-Tibet Travel Org is one of the top travel agency specializing in organizing Tibet tours, Tibet train tour in particular, and can help you to obtain Tibet entry permit and travel permit.
+Tibet Travel Org is specializing in organizing Tibet tours for foreigners, Tibet train tour in particular, and can help you to obtain Tibet entry permit and other travel permits.

 What you need before you go:

 1. Scanned copy of your Passport with your photo, date of issue, passport number.
 Make sure your passport is valid for at least the next 6 months.;